-Denktash met the Secretary General in Salzburg, Austria on August 28.
-Annan expressed hope that proximity talks would continue "not too far into the future."
-The U.N.
-Special Adviser on Cyprus Alvaro de Soto visited Cyprus for consultations with Denktash and Clerides from August 29-September 5.
-On September 5, de Soto said that the Secretary General had invited the two to hold separate meetings with him on September 12 in New York.
-De Soto hoped that those meetings would be followed by separate working meetings between him (de Soto) and the two leaders.
+After meeting Denktash on August 28, the Secretary General expressed hope that proximity talks would continue "not too far into the future."
+His adviser, Alvaro de Soto, visited Cyprus from August 29-September 5.
+On September 5, he said that Annan had invited the two leaders to hold separate meetings with him on September 12 in New York.
+De Soto hoped that the meetings would be followed by separate working meetings with him.
 Clerides accepted.
 Denktash did not because "The necessary foundation has not been established."
-The Turkish Foreign Ministry Undersecretary said that Denktash had proposed a secret face-to-face meeting with Clerides, but de Soto did not think it was a good idea.
+Denktash proposed a secret face-to-face meeting with Clerides, but de Soto did not think it was a good idea.